bryceshen1/FIRST/.github/steps/2-creating-tags.md

 ```
 3. Update the version comment at the top to `// Version 0.2.0 - Added new feature`
 4. Commit your changes to a new branch
-5. Comment "tags-created" on this PR when complete
+5. Comment "tags-created" on this pull request when complete